-There are times within these icy and cold weather conditions that the river will experience stability in temperatures, and it’s during these times when anglers will land some good steelhead.
+There are times within these icy and cold weather conditions when the river will experience stability in temperatures, and it’s during these times when anglers will land some good steelhead.

-Ultimately, fishing during the winter can be good if you adapt and adjust your fishing methods and tactics particular to winter steelhead.
-I have taken the time to discuss extensively how to achieve this, and more, and you can find the article on my page: Winter Steelhead fishing.
+Fishing during the winter can be good if you adapt and adjust your fishing methods and tactics to the cold conditions and winter steelhead behavior.
+I have taken the time to discuss extensively how continue to consistently catch winter steelhead even in the coldest conditions on my page: Winter Steelhead Fishing.

 North Sandy Creek Steelhead Fishing in Spring